CodePushGo/website/src/content/blog/en/development-vs-production-key-differences-in-capacitor-apps.md

 | **User Assignment System** | Enables controlled feature rollouts |
 | **Organization Management** | Provides detailed access control |

 Platforms like Azure DevOps, GitLab, and GitHub are excellent choices for setting up CI/CD workflows.
-Pairing these with tools like Capgo can close the gap between development and production, ensuring reliable app performance across both environments.
+Pairing these with tools like CodePushGo can close the gap between development and production, ensuring reliable app performance across both environments.